exonum/exonum-doc/src/get-started/java-binding.md

         // First service will be instantiated with some custom configuration .withService(ARTIFACT_ID, SERVICE_NAME, SERVICE_ID, SERVICE_CONFIGURATION)
         .withService(ARTIFACT_ID_2, SERVICE_NAME_2, SERVICE_ID_2)
-        .withArtifactsDirectory(artifactsDirectory)
+        .withArtifactsDirectory(ARTIFACTS_DIRECTORY)
         .build()) {
   // Test logic
 }
 ```

-Here and elsewhere, `ARTIFACT_ID`, `ARTIFACT_FILENAME`, and other constants are
+In TestKit code examples, `ARTIFACT_ID`, `ARTIFACT_FILENAME`, and
-either hardcoded or retrieved from system properties, e.g.
-`<systemPropertyVariables>` parameter of `maven-failsafe-plugin` plugin.
+`ARTIFACTS_DIRECTORY` correspond to constants defining the corresponding
+properties of the artifact and the environment.
+As the values of these
+properties are usually defined in the build configuration, it is recommended
+to pass them to the test from the build configuration (e.g., via system
+properties set in `maven-failsafe-plugin`).

 ### Transactions Testing